Skip to Main

 Each student must satisfy qualifying requirements.
 Qualifying exams are offered in September of the student’s second year.

-A student who obtained a grade of A- or better in four of the six required classes will be exempt from the September qualifying exams.
-If this is not the case, the student will meet with the DGS to decide which exams need to be taken in September to satisfy the requirements.
+A student who obtained a grade of A- or better in four of the six required core classes will be exempt from the September qualifying exams.
+If this is not the case, the student will meet with the DGS, who will determine which exams need to be taken in September to satisfy the requirements.
 The optimization exams are based on ORF 522 and ORF 523.
 The probability exams are based on ORF 526 and ORF 527.
 The statistics exams are based on ORF 524 and ORF 525.

 By the end of the first year, students are expected to narrow their area of doctoral research and choose an appropriate adviser.